Open-angle glaucoma

 Treatment is targeted towards decreasing the pressure in the eye.
 The aim being to achieve a pressure that doesn't damage the optic nerve.
 Therefore treatment is focused towards decreasing the "tap" of the eye and increasing the "outflow" of aqueous from the eye, thereby decreasing the pressure in the eye and therefore on the optic nerve at the back of the eye.

-Coastal Eye Surgeons employs a offers a range of topical drops, laser and surgical treatments that can decrease eye pressure.
+Coastal Eye Surgeons can suggest and provide a range of topical drops, laser and surgical treatments that can decrease eye pressure.

 Eye Care - Coastal Eye Surgeons